neonatura/share_2.x/README.md

 The Encoded Stream Protocol introduces several enhancement over the original 1981 TCP model.
 TCP was designed for a much different virtual-verse than what is available in the 21st century.

 The Encoded Stream Protocol provides extra security, built-in stream compression, backwards compatibility, packet route probing, optimized route detection, and increases the maximum limitations on the amount of data that can be sent in a single interval of time.

+Large stream buffer support (over 64k per r/w) which minimizes critical program termination due to socket errors.

+The Share Library also implements maximum operating system thresholds and the ability to accept more than 1024 sockets by a single process,

 - Inter-Process Communication (IPC)